roydude2/owd_smoketests/README.md

 1. Plug the device in.

-2. In the "SMOKE_TEST" directory, type:
+2. In the "owd_smoketests" directory, type:

     ./run_tests